BUGO07/chronos/README.md

 - Double fault on my laptop when booting for unknown reason.
 - No way to wake up from sleep yet.
 - Opt-level 2 and 3 cause a bootloop.
+- Using the keyboard before `up and running` makes keyboard and mouse not work

 ## Building And Running